sorcerykid/rpan_chat_archive/README.txt

 To run the script directly:

-  % lua src/parse_chatlog.lua ~/rpan/31-Oct-2022.txt
+  % lua src/parse_chatlog.lua ~/rpan/yp9heq.html

 To run the standalone binary:

-  % bin/parse_chatlog ~/rpan/31-Oct-2022.txt
+  % bin/parse_chatlog ~/rpan/yp9heq.html
-  % cat ~/rpan/31-Oct-2022.txt | bin/parse_chatlog
+  % cat ~/rpan/yp9heq.html | bin/parse_chatlog

+For complete instructions and usage examples:

+  % bin/parse_chatlog --help
+  % bin/parse_chatlog --example

-The chat log must be supplied either as piped input or from a plain-text file, as shown.
+The chatlog must be supplied either as piped input or from an HTML file, as shown above.
-In most cases, the file name does not matter (e.g. stream date, stream ID, etc.), but in the case of the HTML template, it will determine the page title.

-Note: The chat log must be copied from old.reddit.com, excluding the header and footer portions of the page, otherwise parsing will fail.

-For additional features, use the command-line option '--help'.
+To simplify the process of downloading the chatlogs from Old Reddit, a JavaScript-based wizard is included in the 'tools' subdirectory.
+It can be opened in your web browser.

+For bulk conversions, a Windows batch file and a Linux shell script are both included in the 'tools' subdirectory.
+You can drag-and-drop the chatlogs in Windows Explorer and they will be exported to the 'output' directory under the project.

+In Linux, simply pass the list of chatlogs to be converted:

+  % cd tools
+  % ./convert.csh ~/rpan/*.html

+You can change the variables at the head of the batch file and shell script to customize the output filename, output filetype, and timezone offset as well.